View the beauty provided to our City by its

 - Lead Role: Choose a plant that will dazzle as the centerpiece of the planter.

 - Supporting Roles: Compliment the “dazzler” with plants of different texture and heights, including trailing plants.

 - Finishing Touches: Utilize one or more “filler plants” to accentuate a color theme.

-The Parks Division provides services related to the land and facilities that make up the West Des Moines park system.
-The Division currently operates and maintains 1,275 acres and over 53 miles of trails.
-The Horticulture staff is within the Parks Division and performs grounds maintenance and all horticulture related activities in the Valley Junction business district.
+The City's Horticulture staff performs all horticulture related activities in the Valley Junction business district.
 Numerous other horticulture responsibilities exist in parks, at City facilities and within Jordan Cemetery.